⚡ Quick Answer

 This list is short on purpose.

-Most clear mascaras failed for the same reasons: they were too wet, too heavy, or too slow to set.
-Adding more would only dilute the point and make decisions harder.
+Most clear mascaras fail for the same reasons: too wet, too heavy, or too slow to set.
+Adding more options doesn’t improve results — it just adds noise.

-The five picks in this guide showed visible curl preservation, within the natural limits of clear mascara.
+The five picks here showed visible curl preservation within the limits of what clear mascara can realistically do.

-They didn’t perform miracles — but they also didn’t undo a good curl the moment they touched the lashes.
+They didn’t perform miracles.
+But they also didn’t undo a good curl the moment they touched the lashes — and that’s the bar we’re working with.

 Can Clear Mascara Really Hold a Curl?

 Clear mascara can help maintain curl, but it won’t perform miracles.
-Being upfront about that isn’t pessimistic — it’s what keeps expectations realistic and prevents frustration later.
+Being upfront about that keeps expectations realistic — and avoids the usual frustration.

-When we talk about holding curl here, we mean something very specific:
+When we say “hold curl” in this guide, we mean something very specific:

 - Maintaining curl after you’ve already used a lash curler